fluid-project/fluid-express/README.md

 This package provides the abstract `gpii.express.router` gradeName that all routers should extend.
 At a minimum, a valid implementation must override the default `handler` invoker.

 For examples, check out the router modules included in the tests for this package.

+# How do I test it?

+Tests are located in the ``tests`` directory and can be run using the ``npm test`` command.
+Alternatively a [VM](https://github.com/GPII/qi-development-environments/) can be used for running tests once its [requirements](https://github.com/GPII/qi-development-environments/blob/master/README.md#requirements) have been met.
+To create a VM run ``vagrant up`` in this directory and then use the ``grunt run-vm-tests`` command to run tests within it.